This review isn't a pixel peeping, deep delve into settings, breakdown of everything Sony.

 Again dynamic range is fantastic and I find this kind of situation to be perfect for the 24mm lens.

 I'm sold, that was probably obvious.
-I have no particular brand loyalty, the first pro camera I had was a Canon 5dmk3 and I loved it.
-Moved onto Nikon and that's where I stayed for about ten years, happily I should say.
-Changing to Sony was as much about fancying a change as anything else.
+I have no particular brand loyalty, the first pro-camera I had was a Canon 5dmk2 and I loved it.
+Moved onto Nikon and that's where I stayed for about ten mostly happy years.
+Changing to Sony was as much about wanting a change as anything else.
 I've had iPhones for years, since the 3s I think.
 Last year I went for a Huawei for the camera but really just because I was bored of iOS.
 I wanted to learn how to use something different and going with Sony was very similar.
 That being said I went back to iPhone (iMessage when your kids all have Apple devices saves a fortune!) but I won't be going back to Nikon.
 Not yet at least.
 Canon look to be getting their act together and having recently edited some Canon files I was very impressed by their colours, though not so impressed by the DR. It seems their EyeAF is coming on leaps and bounds and if you pair that with a piece of virtually unbeatable Canon glass and those Canon colours?
 That will be an amazing setup.
 Nikon seem a little further behind to my mind but this competition isn't a bad thing.
 The hype behind the Canon R5 must have Sony thinking they need to pull something out of the bag and there's no way Nikon can afford to be left behind.

 That being said, sharpness isn't everything.
 The ability to shoot silently is wonderful and for a big fella like me, I like the fact it helps even a little when it comes to my remaining peripheral to the ceremony and other quiet moments.
 Dying to try an a9 or even better an a9ii though!